normal-computing/posteriors/docs/api/index.md

 - [`laplace.dense_ggn`](laplace/dense_ggn.md) calculates the Generalised
 Gauss-Newton matrix which is equivalent to the non-empirical Fisher in most neural network settings - see [Martens, 2020](https://jmlr.org/papers/volume21/17-678/17-678.pdf).
+- ['laplace.dense_hessian'](laplace/dense_hessian.md) calculates the Hessian of the negative log posterior and uses it to approxi,ate the posterior precision.
 - [`laplace.diag_fisher`](laplace/diag_fisher.md) same as `laplace.dense_fisher` but
 uses the diagonal of the empirical Fisher information matrix instead.
 - [`laplace.diag_ggn`](laplace/diag_ggn.md) same as `laplace.dense_ggn` but